Loading...

 #C11y5 Pre-diabetes

-You may also wish to consider an additional recall code could such as: 66AZ High risk of diabetes annual review**
+You may also wish to consider an additional recall code such as: 66Az High risk of diabetes annual review** However, consideration should be given to frailty when considering using this code.
+Practices may wish to assess frail patients on an individual basis to determine the appropriate frequency of monitoring.

 * when performing future QI, audit or similar, we would still recommend you include R102.11 Pre-diabetes in searches for the condition to capture those coded this way historically.